 The programme is highly personalised for trainees from their first contact with us, to taking up their first job as an NQT.
 You will be based in an Alliance home school from September where you will be trained and mentored by outstanding, specialist teachers.
 Regular central training sessions bring you together with other trainees to learn from each other, share your insights and develop your professional skills.
 You will also spend time in a main stream primary school as an away placement, ensuring you have opportunities to become proficient in your knowledge and understanding of the primary National curriculum.
 All trainees will be assigned a school-based mentor, as well as having the support of the School Direct Leader and a university tutor, to ensure that they receive the support to ensure successful completion of the course.
 The training will last for one academic year (September-July) and on successful completion you will awarded a PGCE and be recommended for Qualified Teacher Status.
 In addition the award includes 60 Credits towards a Masters awarded by Liverpool Hope University.
 You will have full access to the university's learning and research resources as part of the programme.

 The minimum course requirement will be a 2:1 degree classification however a 2:2 degree classification will be considered if linked with recent and relevant experience either in an educational or SEN setting.
 Offers will be made subject to experience and successfull interview.

 Successful candidates will be enthusiastic passionate about delivering the best possible outcomes for pupils, dynamic motivated analytical and will be able to show evidence of experience of working with young people with SEN in any setting.

-Candidates whose initial applications meet our criteria will be asked to come and spend a morning in one of our schools, complete a reflective written piece on their experience, complete a maths test, followed by an interview with a panel of educational practitioners.
+Candidates whose initial applications meet our criteria will be asked to come and spend a morning in one of our schools, complete a reflective written piece on their experience, followed by an interview with a panel of educational practitioners.

 For information on how to contact us, please click below.